JamesTurnerGit/bink_tech-test/README.md

 ## choices made during design
 the single helper is not tested as it's a single line method that returns a random result.

-the singleton pattern was used to store data for the current session only, as it was the simplest choice available for temporarily storing data.
+the singleton pattern was used to store data for the current session only, as it was the simplest choice available for quickly storing and retrieving data. this has led to the side effect of sharing the searches across all users - as this isn't against the brief it was kept in.

 you can click on any image to see the full version - because it was more simple to allow all than to process the first result separately.